Last-Hash/Lasthash-website/README.md

-## Next.js Lasthash Website

-This is the official website of last hash
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).